h4xxel/birdie26/README.md

-For the brave soul who is not afraid of looking at fugly code, the source code is on github (https://github.com/h4xxel/birdie26)
+For the brave soul who is not afraid of looking at fugly code, the source code is on github (https://github.com/h4xxel/birdie26) Greetings to Znurre and B2 of Memory Leek for the help with the recorded audio.